-The PRS for Music Board is aware of the impact the Group has on the communities and the environment in which it operates and charitable donations or funding is considered by the Members' Council on behalf of the Group.
+In 2024, PRS strengthened its relationship with its partner charities, appointing additional representatives of the Group to their repsective Boards.
+The Members' Council is aware of the impact PRS has on the communities and the environment in which it operates in its decision making.
 During the year, the Members' Council approved bespoke donations and/or funding for its relationship charities the PRS Members Fund, which provides support to PRS members and their families who may be struggling financially or in need of other help, and the PRS Foundation, a funder of new music and talent development.
-PRS also recognises the impact and value of the Ivors Academy of Music Creators, the independent trade body for songwriters and composers in the UK to which it has also contributed financially.
-Among employees, PRS for the Community facilitates volunteering activities for employees, fundraises for partner charities and celebrates all charitable work.
 The Group also recognises that climate change and sustainability are increasingly important to PRS stakeholders.

-A company wide sustainability strategy and policy is being developed. through the Corporate Sustainability Group.
-For 2024, a corporate engagement group has been established to look at Environmental and Social engagement.
+A group-wide sustainability strategy and policy is being developed through the Corporate Sustainability Group.
+For 2024, a corporate engagement group established to look at Environmental, Social and Governance (ESG) delivered a series of recommendations for internal and external engagement.
+Being an ESG responsible organisation is highly aligned to the PfM core values; the Group will seek further opportunities in 2025 to enhance these commitments.